Mitsubishi A6M Zero: Design and development

-The Mitsubishi A5M fighter was just entering service in early 1937, when the Imperial Japanese Navy (IJN) started looking for its eventual replacement.
+The Mitsubishi A5M fighter was just entering service in early 1937, when the Imperial Japanese Navy started looking for its eventual replacement.
 On 5 October 1937, it issued "Planning Requirements for the Prototype 12-shi Carrier-based Fighter", sending them to Nakajima and Mitsubishi.
 Both firms started preliminary design work while awaiting more definitive requirements a few months later.

 Based on the experiences of the A5M in China, the IJN sent out updated requirements in October, calling for a speed of 270 kn at 4000 m and a climb to 3000 m in 9.5 minutes.
-With drop tanks, the Navy wanted an endurance of two hours at normal power, or six to eight hours at economical cruising speed.
+With drop tanks, the IJN wanted an endurance of two hours at normal power, or six to eight hours at economical cruising speed.
 Armament was to consist of two 20 mm cannons, two 7.7 mm (.303 in) machine guns and two 60 kg bombs.
 A complete radio set was to be mounted in all aircraft, along with a radio direction finder for long-range navigation.
 The maneuverability was to be at least equal to that of the A5M, while the wingspan had to be less than 12 m to allow for use on aircraft carriers.

 Nakajima's team considered the new requirements unachievable and pulled out of the competition in January.
 Mitsubishi's chief designer, Jiro Horikoshi, thought that the requirements could be met, but only if the aircraft were made as light as possible.
 Every possible weight-saving measure was incorporated into the design.
 Most of the aircraft was built of a new top-secret aluminium alloy developed by Sumitomo Metal Industries in 1936.
-Called "extra super duralumin" (ESD), it was lighter, stronger and more ductile than other alloys (e.g. 24S alloy) used at the time, but was prone to corrosive attack, which made it brittle.
-This detrimental effect was countered with an anti-corrosion coating applied after fabrication.
+Called "extra super duralumin", it was lighter, stronger and more ductile than other alloys used at the time but was prone to corrosive attack, which made it brittle.

+This detrimental effect was countered with a zinc chromate anti-corrosion coating applied after fabrication.
 No armour protection was provided for the pilot, engine or other critical points of the aircraft, and self-sealing fuel tanks, which were becoming common among other combatants, were not used.
 This made the Zero lighter, more maneuverable, and one of the longest-ranged single-engine fighters of World War II, which made it capable of searching out an enemy hundreds of kilometres away, bringing it to battle, then returning to its base or aircraft carrier.
 However, that tradeoff in weight and construction also made it prone to catching fire and exploding when struck by enemy fire.